For a quick reference guide, please see our COVID-19 summary article.

 - does not fit classic or non-COVID-19 descriptors

-- pneumothorax / lobar pneumonia / pleural effusion(s) / pulmonary oedema / other
+- pneumothorax / lobar pneumonia / pleural effusion(s) / pulmonary edema / other

 - COVID-19 not excluded